eayin2/bytterfs/README.md

    Backups/Snapshots.
 E.g. /mnt/3tb/@rootfs/  which will then hold e.g. backups as <br>
    such: /mnt/3tb/@rootfs/@rootfs_1418932376   <br>
 - If you don't use root to connect to your backup destination (which is recommended,  <br>
-   because if you many clients accessing your backup destination you would increase  <br>
+   because if you have many clients accessing your backup destination you increase  <br>
-   the risk for a rogue client), then you have to add: <br>
+   the risk for a rogue client), then you have to add permission in /etc/sudoers to run <br>
+   `btrfs subvol delete*` and `btrfs subvol subvol list*` without password requests.
+E.g.:<br>
    username ALL=NOPASSWD: /usr/bin/btrfs subvol delete*<br>
    username ALL=NOPASSWD: /usr/bin/btrfs subvol list*<br>
-   to /etc/sudoers<br>

 #### Requirements: <br>
 - btrfs-utils